- Contact the service

-There is no automatic right to receive information about the identity or whereabouts of an adopted person -whether the person is a child or an adult.
-However, we are able to provide general advice and support to birth relatives, and subject to agreement of the adoptive family it may be possible to exchange information or for us to support contact -whether this is by a face to face meeting or a letter box exchange.
+There is no automatic right to receive information about an adopted person.
+However, we are able to provide general advice and support to birth relatives.
+Subject to agreement of the adoptive family it may be possible to exchange information or for us to support contact.
+This could be by a face-to-face meeting or a letter box exchange.

 Support for adopted young people and their adoptive families

-Many of our services to adoptive families are available without an assessment of need.
+Many of our services to adoptive families are available without an assessment.

-- You are known already to our service having been assessed and approved as prospective adopters by Surrey County Council (approvals prior to 1st April 2020) or by Adoption South East (approvals after April 1st 2020)
+- You have been assessed and approved as prospective adopters by Surrey County Council (approvals prior to 1st April 2020) or by Adoption South East (approvals after April 1st 2020)

 - You have adopted a child who was previously in the care of Surrey County Council

 - You have been assessed and approved by another adoption agency and now live in Surrey and pay us council tax.
 The previous agency would need to verify approval.

 Examples of the support available if you meet the above criteria includes: